-- --intnet<1-N> network: If internal networking has been enabled for a virtual network card (see the --nic option above; otherwise this setting has no effect), use this option to specify the name of the internal network (see chapter 6.6, Internal networking, page 88). - --macaddress<1-N> auto|<mac>: With this option you can set the MAC address of the virtual network card.
+• --macaddress<1-N> auto|<mac>: With this option you can set the MAC address of the virtual network card.
 Normally, each virtual network card is assigned a random address by VirtualBox at VM creation.

-8.5.4 Serial port, audio, clipboard, VRDP and USB settings
+8.7.3 Serial port, audio, clipboard, VRDP and USB settings

-The following other settings are available through VBoxManage modifyvm:
+The following other hardware settings are available through VBoxManage modifyvm: